Conferences & Seminars

 October 2016: The Honourable Mrs Justice Andrews of the Queen's Bench, High Court of England and Wales on ‘Brexit and its Legal Consequences’.

-July 2016: Her Honour, Associate Justice Ierodiaconou on Health and Wellbeing in the Law
+July 2016: Her Honour, Associate Justice Ierodiaconou on Health and Wellbeing in the Law. (with existing link to newsroom)

-April 2016: The Honorable Michael Kirby provided our staff and students with valuable insight into what it's like to be a High Court Judge in Australia
+April 2016: The Honourable Michael Kirby provided our staff and students with valuable insight into what it's like to be a High Court Judge in Australia.

 The Centre on the Legal Profession has two directors: